asmagill/hammerspoon_asm/canvas/README.md

 This module works by designating a canvas and then assigning a series of graphical primitives to the canvas.
 Included in this assignment list are rules about how the individual elements interact with each other within the canvas (compositing and clipping rules), and direct modification of the canvas itself (move, resize, etc.) causes all of the assigned elements to be adjusted as a group.

-This is an experimental work in progress, so we'll see how it goes...

 ### Overview

 The canvas elements are defined in an array, and each entry of the array is a table of key-value pairs describing the element at that position.
 Elements are rendered in the order in which they are assigned to the array (i.e. element 1 is drawn before element 2, etc.).